finos/legend/docs/overview/legend-features.md

 [Generate models and files](../tutorials/studio-file-generation.md)

-## Group workspace
+## Group Workspace

-There is also the option to create a **group workspace** which allows collaboration on the same workspace.
-Changes made in this workspace are visible to other users without the need to merge to master.
+Group workspaces allow collaboration on the same workspace.
+Changes made in group workspaces are visible to other users without the need to merge to master.

 [Create a group workspace](../tutorials/studio-workspace.md/#group-workspace)

-## Mapping editor
+## Mapping Editor

 The mapping editor lets you construct mapping elements and test them through mapping tests.